Brown1729/knowledge-Tree/README.md

 # knowledge-Tree
-Large homework of class Data Structure
+Large homework of class Data Structure.
+A kind of implementation of forest with binary tree.